 Accommodation wise, hotels B&Bs and apartments are nearly always booked up well in advance (often 12 months) and will be very expensive.
 Many fans now camp and there are a number of campsites on the island.
 We highly recommend the campsite we use Quarterbridge

-We don’t have much personal knowledge of this as we are too busy looking after our guests although the racing does pass our campsite entrance!
+We don’t have much personal knowledge of the best places as we are too busy looking after our guests although the racing does pass our campsite entrance!

 Detailed below are several guides that look good: